Postgraduate (7 months full-time, part-time)

 This course will give you an in-depth understanding of your chosen area of legal practice to use in your future career, and teach you vital research skills that are in great demand in the legal profession and beyond.

-You’ll demonstrate your understanding of your chosen research area through a 15,000-word dissertation, which you’ll normally submit by the end of March if you study full-time, or September if you study part-time.
+You’ll demonstrate your understanding of your chosen research area through a 15,000-word dissertation, which you’ll normally submit in early may if you study full-time, or end of September if you study part-time.

 The part-time course fee assumes that you're studying at half the rate of a full-time student (50% intensity).
 Course fees will be different if you study over a longer period.
 All fees are for guidance purposes only.